Building a bridge into formal education

 In the informal education sessions, the school support teacher and volunteer teachers reintroduce educational activities to the girls who may have not attended school for some time.
-The girls call their classMorningSchool, representing the dawn of their new start in life.
-During the initial stages of the programme they would mumble that this is a “poppie skool” — a dolls play school.
-But then they gradually realise that this is the gateway to further learning, and become absorbed in learning to be part of a learning environment.
+They gradually realise that this is the gateway to further learning, and become absorbed being part of a learning environment.

 The teachers focus on communication, with special emphasis on English communication.
 An increased ability to communicate in English facilitates the girls’ ability to interact with the mainstream culture, and opens many opportunities in work and education not available in any other official language.
 The programme incorporates exercises related to cognitive development, numeracy, and literacy in the children’s first language and English, using fun methods such as puzzles and games.
 Topics for discussion also cover life skills areas.
 They learn to use language to express their feelings and opinions, clarify their thought processes and follow a process of reasoning.